 There are a lot of good resources to help teach you how to meal plan and there are some tools and apps that can help save you time and make it easy.
 While frontloading the work at the end of the weekend may seem cumbersome, you will be thanking yourself for the rest of the week for adopting this habit.

 15. Ask for a raise at work by May 31st.

 You will likely have some sort of performance review in the next six months.
 Prior to this, make a list of everything of value that you’re adding to the organization.
 Document your successes between now and your next performance review so you can go into it with a strong argument as to why you deserve the raise you’re asking for.

 While your boss likely knows that you do a good job, they probably aren’t paying attention to the ins and outs of what you do every day, and they may not realize the extent to which you’re working to be successful.
 Take the time during your review to brag about yourself and be upfront about asking for more money.

 16. Take time for your spouse or partner every day.

 Maybe you meet for a quick lunch mid-day or you’re able to sit down and talk at the end of the night.
-Reconnecting with your partner is so important is maintaining that good relationship, staying involved in each other’s lives, and sharing any problems that one of you is facing.
+Reconnecting with your partner is so important is maintaining your strong relationship, staying involved in each other’s lives, and sharing any problems that either of you is facing.
 Relationships take continuous work to be successful, so take the time to nourish yours every day in some sort of way.

 17. Create a work/life balance.